 The CALEA Campus Security Accreditation Program was developed in 2010 and the respective standards manual was released in 2011.
 The program is specifically designed to deliver a professional development resource for security organizations providing services in the educational environment.
 The program covers seven key topical areas: (1) organization, management and administration; (2) direction and supervision; (3) human resources and personnel process; (4) training and career development; (5) critical incidents, special operations and homeland security; (6) traffic operations; and (7) technical services and contractual agreements.
 Learn more.

-CALEA Agency Support Fund (CASF) The CASF Grant was created at the 2003 CALEA Summer Conference for the purpose of awarding financial assistance to smaller law enforcement, public safety communications, and public safety training agencies seeking initial accreditation, which would not otherwise be able to do so.
+CALEA Agency Support Program (CASP) The CASP was created for the purpose of awarding financial assistance to smaller law enforcement, public safety communications, public safety training, and campus security agencies seeking initial accreditation, which would not otherwise be able to do so.
 Learn more.